BlueGreen Alliance | Buy Clean in the States

 Oregon

 In Oregon, Representative Dan Rayfield (D-16) introduced a version of Buy Clean policy, giving the BlueGreen Alliance an ally in the state as well as a solid place to start working with more state partners.
-On March 3, 2022 the bill passed the state’s legislature with huge bipartisan support and headed to Governor Brown’s desk for signature.
+On March 3, 2022, the bill passed the state’s legislature with huge bipartisan support and headed to Governor Brown’s desk for signature.

 Minnesota

 Buy Clean was first introduced in the Minnesota Legislature in 2018.
 It was championed by Representative Frank Hornstein (DFL-61A) and the Buy Clean Minnesota Act (HF2203) was introduced in that session.
 The act was re-introduced in 2019 by Rep. Hornstien and Rep. Rob Ecklund (DFL-03A).
-Buy Clean garnered bipartisan support in 2020 prior to the COVID-19 Pandemic, which necessarily shifted the focus of the state legislature.
-At that time, companion bills HF3702/SF4181 were introducted.
-These bills provide funding for a study to examine costs and benefits of requiring environmental assessments of building materials used in state buildings to be included in bids.
+Buy Clean garnered bipartisan support in 2020 before the COVID-19 Pandemic, which necessarily shifted the focus of the state legislature.
+At that time, companion bills HF3702/SF4181 were introduced.
+These bills provide funding for a study to examine the costs and benefits of requiring environmental assessments of building materials used in state buildings to be included in bids.
 At the same time Reps.
 Hornstein and Ecklund built a BlueGreen Caucus at the legislature and the BlueGreen Alliance in Minnesota built a coalition of organizations to move passage of Buy Clean.
-In 2021 the coalition was able to get a Buy Clean study and a Buy Clean/Buy Fair pilot program added to the Climate and Energy Omnibus Bill.
+In 2021, the coalition was able to get a Buy Clean study and a Buy Clean/Buy Fair pilot program added to the Climate and Energy Omnibus Bill.

 Colorado

-The Buy Clean Colorado Act reduces industrial upstream emissions by directing state agencies to accept and evaluate Environmental Product Declaration (EPD) information from architects, engineers, and contractors, and to define methods that prioritize use of the cleanest materials available in capital public projects.
+The Buy Clean Colorado Act reduces industrial upstream emissions by directing state agencies to accept and evaluate Environmental Product Declaration (EPD) information from architects, engineers, and contractors, and to define methods that prioritize the use of the cleanest materials available in capital public projects.
 The Colorado Act applies both to vertical buildings infrastructure, as well as horizontal infrastructure, including roads and bridges.

 Colorado’s legislation specifies several eligible materials requiring EPDs in public projects, including post-tension steel, reinforcing steel, structural steel, cement and concrete mixtures, asphalt and asphalt mixtures, glass, and wood structural elements.
 State agencies will regularly report their progress in reducing embodied carbon emissions, lessons learned, and any emerging recommendations to improve Buy Clean processes.